glennmckechnie/weewx-sqlbackup/README.md

 #### A psuedo script

-The following is a psuedo bash script - it will work as is, but you'll need to be familiar with vim and the process as outlined above, re: headers and footers
+The following is a psuedo bash script - it will work as is (after changing names!) but you'll need to be familiar with vim and the process as outlined above, re: headers and footers

 ```
 #!/bin/sh